Making a Fire

 "Making a Fire" is a song by American rock band Foo Fighters, the opening track on their tenth studio album, Medicine at Midnight (2021).
 It was released to rock radio stations on June 8, 2021, making it the album's fourth single.

 Release

 Prior to the release of Medicine at Midnight, Foo Fighters shared a snippet of "Making a Fire", along with "Cloudspotter", on February 1, 2021.
+Around this time, the band also pre-released the song as a music video which was filmed on location at the Japanese sake brand "Tatenokawa," known for its Junmai Daiginjo sake.
+It was filmed and directed by Taro Okagawa and produced by Hiroshi Ogawa.

 After the album's release, "Making a Fire" was included in the soundtrack for the baseball video game MLB The Show 21, released in April 2021.
 The song was released to rock-centric radio stations on June 8, 2021, making it the fourth single released from Medicine at Midnight.
 It became Foo Fighters' 11th song to reach number 1 on the Billboard Mainstream Rock Airplay chart.
-A re-recorded version of the song produced by Mark Ronson was released on June 25, 2021, featuring musicians from bands such as the Budos Band, Antibalas, and the Tedeschi Trucks Band.
+A re-recorded version of the song produced by Mark Ronson was released on June 25, 2021, featuring musicians from bands such as the Budos Band, Antibalas, and the Tedeschi Trucks Band, as well as background vocals by Alecia Chakour, Jasmine Muhammad, Saundra Williams, and Violet Grohl.